-Before using the wireless display, be sure that your wireless device is turned on.
+NOTE: Before using the wireless display feature, be sure that your wireless device is turned on.

-Managing your audio and video files
+Managing your photo, audio, and video files

-CyberLink PowerDVD helps you manage and edit your photo and video collections.
+CyberLink PowerDVD (select models only) helps you manage and edit your photo, audio, and video collections.

-▲ To start CyberLink PowerDVD, select Start > All Programs > Music, Photos and Videos, and then click CyberLink PowerDVD.
+To start CyberLink PowerDVD, select Start > All Programs > Music, Photos and Videos, and then click CyberLink PowerDVD.